builtforzero/bfz-starter-project/README.md

 During development:

-- In the terminal, type `npm run dev` to start the development server
+- In the terminal, run the command `npm run dev` to start the development server
 - Go to http://localhost:3000
 - Make changes to files in the `client` folder, and the page will automatically reload on save

 To publish:
-- In the terminal, type `npm run predeploy`, and then `npm run deploy`
+- In the terminal, run the commands `npm run predeploy` and then `npm run deploy`
 - Commit all changes to GitHub using `git add .` , `git commit -m [message]`, and `git push origin master`
 - Visit the GitHub Pages URL to view the published project